logicplace/pm-dev-docs/S1C88_Core.md

 While the SC register can, in some cases, be treated as a general purpose 8-bit register, the exception register however is not directly accessible by any conventional means.
 It is also to be noted that the exception trapping needs to be "enabled" by some means we've not discovered yet.

-Division by zero causes the physical system to hard lock, but it is available in Pokemon Channel's emulator.
+Division by zero causes the physical system to hard lock, but it is available in Pokémon Channel's emulator.

 The lower 4 bits of both registers are used for branch conditions and C is used for carry chaining in certain arithmetic operations.
-The upper 4 bits are control certain functionality.
+The upper 4 bits control certain functionality.

 While the below sections describe some generalities, not all operations will affect or use all flags.
 Check each operation's documentation for how it uses them.